nhtnhanbn/nhtnhanbn.github.io/_repository/monash.md

 I share, on this site or on Instagram, plenty of what I know.
 The "standard of proof" to share a fact is that I am convinced that it is true.

-Until recently, I have minimally relied on personal sources.
 Most second-hand information is derived or available from public or quasi-public sources and will continue to be.
-Whilst this strategy has been key to the extent of what I have been able to find, it amounts to just the tip of the iceberg and is exhausting its usefulness.
-This means that external contributors and allies will become more important, especially through the transformation of the political climate at Monash.
-There is plenty (mathematically "almost everything") that I do not know - I always open to hear tips or leads.
-If you have a story to tell I would love to hear it.
+There is plenty that I do not know - I always open to hear tips or leads.
+If you have a story to tell I would love to hear it - or even post about it yourself!

-And on my bias in general terms.
+On my biases in general.
 I am political.
 I am not objective.
 I am not partisan.